nhardt/footnote/README.md

 # Footnote

-Footnote is a command-line, peer-to-peer sync and share engine for markdown documents with YAML frontmatter.
-It enables you to maintain a personal collection of notes that syncs across all your devices, while selectively sharing specific notes with trusted contacts.
+Footnote is a peer-to-peer sync and share engine for markdown documents with YAML frontmatter.
+It enables you to maintain a personal collection of notes that sync across all your devices, while selectively sharing specific notes with trusted contacts.

 ## Core Concepts

 ### Your Notebook

-Your notes live in a `notes/` directory.
+Your notes live in the top level directory.
 All your devices mirror this complete collection - every device has access to everything you've written.

 ### Trusted Sources